 Treatment begins with detox

-BROWARD COUNTY DETOX CENTERS
+BROWARD DETOX CENTERS

 Recovery from an addiction begins with getting physically clean from drugs and alcohol.
 Trying to detox alone can be uncomfortable, scary and dangerous, that’s why an inpatient medical detox is recommended in most cases.
 Light doses of medications will alleviate most withdrawal symptoms and reduce your risk of any adverse health consequences you may otherwise have.
 Since most people don’t get off drugs or alcohol on their own being in a detox center will not only reduce your withdrawal symptoms but it will also make it nearly impossible for you to pick up your drug of choice.

-FIND THE RIGHT DETOX
+FIND THE RIGHT DETOX FOR ALCOHOL AND DRUGS

 Our team of Addiction Treatment Specialists can help you find the right detox center in your area, we know them all.
 Our Treatment Specialists will work with you regarding insurance coverage and self pay options.
-If you don’t have insurance coverage and your finances are limited we’d be happy to recommend a county or state funded program, everyone deserves the opportunity to get addiction treatment.
+If you don’t have insurance coverage and your finances are limited we’d be happy to recommend a government funded program, everyone deserves the opportunity to get addiction treatment.
 Whether you need detox from alcohol, prescription drugs or street narcotics we’ll find the right place for you.
 If your unsure whether you need detox just call us, we’ll answer any questions regarding treatment you may have.